rossmc/how-to-venia/how-to-articles/css-modules/index.md

 import defaultClasses from './Foo.css';
 ```

-Use [es6's destructuring] syntax to assign class names added to REACT props by the classify HOC to a const within the *render()* function:
+Assign the class names fromm the css file you imported:
 ```javascript
 const classes = mergeClasses(defaultClasses);
 ```